Democratic Front for the Reunification of Korea

 The Democratic Front for the Reunification of Korea (DFRK), also known as the Democratic Front for the Reunification of the Fatherland (DFRF) or the Fatherland Front, was a North Korean united front formed on 25 June 1949 and led by the Workers' Party of Korea (WPK).

-It was initially called the Fatherland United Democratic Front.
+It had the goal of promoting the peaceful reunification of Korea under the government of North Korea.
+It was initially formed as the Fatherland United Democratic Front and was founded on 25 June 1949.
 The front initially consisted of 72 parties and social organizations from both the North and the South; at the time of its dissolution, it had 24 members.
 The three legal political parties of North Korea—the WPK, the Korean Social Democratic Party, and the Chondoist Chongu Party—all participated in the front.
 The country's four most important mass organizations—the Socialist Patriotic Youth League, Socialist Women's Union of Korea, General Federation of Trade Unions of Korea, and Union of Agricultural Workers of Korea—were member organizations.
 The Korean Children's Union was also a member organization.

 All candidates for an elected office in North Korea had to be a member of the front, and were nominated and approved at mass meetings held by the front.
 The WPK led the front and all other member organizations were subservient to it.
 The WPK was thus able to predetermine the composition of the Supreme People's Assembly (SPA).
+Though initially a popular front, by the 1950s, the DFRK's functions had mainly turned into becoming a body handling relations with South Korea.
 The Anti-Imperialist National Democratic Front is ostensibly the South Korean counterpart to the DFRK, but it operates from North Korea.
+The DFRK was dissolved on 23 March 2024, following North Korean leader Kim Jong Un's announcement that North Korea would abandon Korean reunification.